* Data are based on a conservative dielectric constant (k) of 1 million

-The company’s battery will weigh just over 50 kg as compared to the massive 544 kg of Tesla’s 85 model.
-The energy density is approximately 3,500 (Wh/Liter) which is 5 x higher than Tesla's 85 KW Li-Ion battery .
+The company’s battery will weigh just over 60 kg as compared to the massive 544 kg of Tesla’s 85 model.

-By developing a very high capacitance dielectric, it will be possible to store larger amount of charge at lower voltages (all the way to 220V) thus making it easier to charge and possibly eliminating the need for specially constructed charging stations.
-In comparison with Tesla’s battery, which requires a charging time of 12 hours, Ultra-Cap’s units will be fully charged in only 4 minutes.
+By developing a very high capacitance dielectric, it will be possible to store larger amount of charge at lower voltages (eventually all the way to 220V) thus making it easier to charge and possibly eliminating the need for specially constructed charging stations.
+In comparison with Tesla’s battery, which requires a charging time of 12 hours, Ultra-Cap’s energy storage devices will be fully charged in only 4 minutes.
 These results can lead to a total reduction of cost of around 30% per kilometer.